rfayyazi/rfayyazi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I'm a NeuroAI researcher at [Cold Spring Harbor Lab](https://www.cshl.edu/), where I work with [Ben Cowley](https://cowleygroup.cshl.edu/) and [Florin Albeanu](https://albeanulab.labsites.cshl.edu/) to build computational models of decision-making behavior in mice.
-I am broadly interested in modeling the cognitive algorithms underlying [never-ending](https://dl.acm.org/doi/10.1145/3191513), [autotelic](https://arxiv.org/abs/2012.09830) decision-making in animals, and building similarily capable artificial agents.
+I'm a researcher at [Cold Spring Harbor Lab](https://www.cshl.edu/), where I work with [Ben Cowley](https://cowleygroup.cshl.edu/) and [Florin Albeanu](https://albeanulab.labsites.cshl.edu/) to build computational models of decision-making in mice.
+I am broadly interested in 1) modeling the cognitive algorithms underlying [never-ending](https://dl.acm.org/doi/10.1145/3191513), [autotelic](https://arxiv.org/abs/2012.09830) decision-making in animals, and 2) building similarily capable artificial agents.
 <!-- I am particularily interested in continual learning, hierarchical reinforcement learning, and intrinsic motivation. -->

-In Fall 2025, I will be starting a PhD in the [Cognition and Perception](https://as.nyu.edu/departments/psychology/graduate/phd-cognition-perception.html) program at NYU.
-Before joining CSHL, I received an MSc in Computer Science and a BSc in [Integrated Sciences](https://you.ubc.ca/ubc_programs/integrated-sciences/) from The University of British Columbia, working with [Frank Wood](https://www.cs.ubc.ca/~fwood/) and [Jeremy Seamans](https://www.centreforbrainhealth.ca/faculty/jeremy-seamans/).
+Before joining CSHL, I received an MSc in Computer Science and BSc in [Integrated Sciences](https://you.ubc.ca/ubc_programs/integrated-sciences/) from The University of British Columbia, working with [Frank Wood](https://www.cs.ubc.ca/~fwood/) and [Jeremy Seamans](https://www.centreforbrainhealth.ca/faculty/jeremy-seamans/).
+In Fall 2025, I'll be starting a PhD in [Cognition & Perception](https://as.nyu.edu/departments/psychology/graduate/phd-cognition-perception.html) at NYU 🌆

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.